berkinduz/gamma-test-runner/README.md

 - Use Settings to enter Email/Password/User‑Agent; values apply instantly, no restart needed.
 - Normal mode browser size and DevTools can be set from Settings.
+- Change themes from Settings tab; theme changes require application restart.
-- When a test finishes, the Logs tab shows a “Click to see results” link.
+- When a test finishes, the Logs tab shows a "Click to see results" link.
 - You can clear all logs from the History tab.
 ```